-Our responsibility is to test compliance with selected provisions of laws, regulations, contracts, and grant agreements applicable to NRC that have a direct effect on the determination of material amounts and disclosures in NRC's financial statements, and perform certain other limited procedures.
-Also, Section 803(b) of Federal Financial Management Improvement Act (FFMIA) requires the auditor to report whether the reporting entity's financial management systems comply substantially with Section 803(a) three requirements, which are (1) federal financial management systems requirements; (2) applicable federal accounting standards; and (3) the U.S. Government Standard General Ledger (USSGL) at the transaction level.
-Accordingly, we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to NRC.
+Our responsibility is to test compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements applicable to the NRC that have a direct effect on the determination of material amounts and disclosures in NRC's financial statements, including whether NRC's financial management systems substantially comply with the FFMIA Section 803(a) requirements, and perform certain other limited procedures.
+Accordingly, we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to the NRC.
+Also, our work on FFMIA would not necessarily disclose all instances of noncompliance with FFMIA requirements.

-Results of Our Tests for Compliance with Laws, Regulations, Contracts, and Grant Agreements
+Results of Our Tests for Compliance with Laws, Regulations, Contracts, and Grant Agreements and Other Matters

-Our tests for compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements disclosed no instances of noncompliance for fiscal year 2019 that would be reportable under U.S. generally accepted government auditing standards.
-Moreover, the results of our tests disclosed no instances in which the NRC's financial management systems did not substantially comply with the three requirements in Section 803(a) of FFMIA.
-However, the objective of our tests was not to provide an opinion on compliance with laws, regulations, contracts, and grant agreements applicable to NRC.
+Our tests for compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements disclosed no instances of noncompliance or other matters for FY 2020 that would be reportable under Government Auditing Standards.
+In addition, our tests of compliance with the FFMIA Section 803(a) requirements disclosed no instances in which NRC's financial management systems did not substantially comply with (1) federal financial management systems requirements, (2) applicable federal accounting standards, or (3) the U.S. Government Standard General Ledger (USSGL) at the transaction level.
+However, the objective of our tests was not to provide an opinion on compliance with laws, regulations, contracts, and grant agreements applicable to the NRC.
 Accordingly, we do not express such an opinion.

-Intended Purpose of Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements
+Purpose of Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements and Other Matters

 The purpose of this report is solely to describe the scope of our testing of compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements, and the results of that testing, and not to provide an opinion on compliance.
-This report is an integral part of an audit performed in accordance with U.S. generally accepted government auditing standards in considering compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering compliance.
 Accordingly, this report on compliance with laws, regulations, contracts, and grant agreements is not suitable for any other purpose.

-NRC Management's Comments
+NRC Management's Response to the Findings and Recommendations